rh-telco-tigers/cnv-demos/README.md

 ### Cleanup

-At this point we will now shut down the VM
+At this point we will now shut down the VM.

 ```
 $ virtctl stop vm-fedora-persist